osmano807/joker/README.md

 * Profile the code and identify any spots for improvement.
 * Create a system to each plugin output his required squid acl.
-* Create tests on the code.
+* Create more tests on the code.

 Remarks
 -------